ritika123verma1/Adminix/README.md

-# Adminix Admin Dashboard
+# Adminix

 **Author: Ritika**

-Adminix is a modern Bootstrap 5 admin dashboard built using the powerful Gentelella UI foundation.
+Adminix is a modern Bootstrap 5 admin dashboard .
 This project focuses on clean design, responsive layouts, and a modular structure suitable for admin panels, analytics dashboards, and back‑end web applications.